timjamesmorales/Cyclistic-Case-Study/README.md

 Each quarter's CSV data file is uploaded as a table to the 'cyclistic-422905.biketrip_data' dataset.
 In addition to each individual quarter being analyzed, the 2019 year as a whole will be analyzed as well.
 In order to do so, I will create a new table and UNION ALL the previous four quarters into one table called 'year_2019'.
 This full year table contains 3,818,004 rows.

 ### Cleaning Data
+SQL Code: Cleaning Data

+Prior to actual data analysis, the raw dataset for each quarter must be inspected, cleaned, and transformed.
+First, each column's data type is inspected.
+Next, each column is checked for null values, starting with the 'trip_id' column then substituting for each other column.
+Duplicate 'trip_id' rows are checked for as well, with none found.
+Then, the 'trip_id' column is inspected to ensure that each string is the same length: 8 characters.

+During this cleaning phase, I discovered that the Q2 dataset employed a column naming convention quite different than that of the other three quarters, which were all the same.
+In order to standardize the naming convention to that of the other datasets, I utilized the ALTER TABLE and RENAME COLUMN functions on the Q2 dataset, renaming every column accordingly.

+Afterwards, I created a new table for each quarter that contained the original data and added columns recording each trip's duration in minutes, the weekday, and the month of the trip.
+Then, the minimum, maximum, and average trip duration of these new tables are tested, revealing durations lasting over 24 hours.
+These values appear to indicate errors that ought to be excluded from final analysis.
+Filtering techniques are therefore applied to exclude these error values during analysis.